Mountain research: Narrower definition

 In a narrower sense, mountain research focuses on mountain regions, their description and the explanation of the human-environment interaction in (positive) and the sustainable development of (normative) these areas.
 So-defined mountain research is situated at the nexus of natural sciences, social sciences and humanities.
 Drawing on Alexander von Humboldt's work in the Andean realm, mountain geography and ecology are considered core areas of study; nevertheless important contributions are coming from anthropology, geology, economics, history or spatial planning.

-One definition of mountain science was given by the Romanian professor Radu Rey in 1985 in the book "Mountain Civilization", as follows:
+One definition of mountain science was given by the Romanian professor Radu Rey in 1985 in the book Mountain Civilization, as follows:

 Mountain science can be defined as representing the study of socio-economic, human, technical and technological phenomena regarding man-nature relationships in mountain systems (specific to mountainous regions), aiming at the conceptualization and promotion of ways (methods, techniques, variants) of their optimized development.
 It integrates knowledge (disciplines) from fields such as agriculture, animal husbandry, human ecology, geoecology and pedology, biology, demography and ethnography, human and animal psychology, architecture, construction and building materials, elements of forestry and geology, beekeeping, fish farming, economics, the organization and operation of the private mountain household, as well as other specific systems, mountain systematization, mountain design, specific ergonomics, small/large industries and crafts, tourism and agro-tourism, hygienic-sanitary education, material natural resources (minerals, plants, animals) and energy (unconventional), legislation and legal relations, specifically mountain, human resources - tradition and culture.

-In sum, a narrowly defined mountain research applies an interdisciplinary and integrative regional approach.
+In sum, narrowly defined mountain research applies an interdisciplinary and integrative regional approach.
 Slaymaker summarizes:

 The science of montology [...] starts with recognition of the importance of verticality, a distinctive feature of mountain regions, which imposes vertical control of the production system; marginality, which results from low agricultural potential; centrality of mechanisms of power and violence; population growth and expansion; and religion and myth, expressed in mountains as sacred places.
 Montology emphasises restoration ecology to include re-vegetation, rehabilitation, reclamation and recovery of the lost landscape form and function [...].
 Landscape ecological effects are arranged along altitudinal belts and form the basis for a more comprehensive understanding of critical habitats for conservation and development.
 This approach has an underlying assumption of climax communities each fitting into a narrow altitudinal band.